Giuseppe Salvatore Pianell: Colonel and general at Gaeta (1850–1859)

-Lieutenant in Abruzzo (1859-1860)
+Lieutenant in Abruzzo (1859–1860)

-On May 20, 1859, Ferdinand II died in Caserta; he was succeeded to the throne by Francis II, who immediately had to deal with the important news of the time: the Duchy of Parma, the Duchy of Modena and Reggio and Romagna passed into the Piedmontese sphere of influence, while a Garibaldian army threatened the papal frontier.
+On 20 May 1859, Ferdinand II died in Caserta; he was succeeded to the throne by Francis II, who immediately had to deal with the important news of the time: the Duchy of Parma, the Duchy of Modena and Reggio and Romagna passed into the Piedmontese sphere of influence, while a Garibaldian army threatened the papal frontier.

-Francis II decided to recall Pianell from the Gaeta retreat and appointed him, on July 1, 1859, commander of the Nocera brigade that was garrisoned in Naples, at the Granili.
+Francis II decided to recall Pianell from the Gaeta retreat and appointed him, on 1 July 1859, commander of the Nocera brigade that was garrisoned in Naples, at the Granili.
 As the political situation worsened, on September 21 he reconvened him at the Royal Palace of Portici and entrusted him with an army of twelve thousand soldiers to protect the northeastern borders of the Kingdom against the feared Garibaldi invasion.
 He also gave him full powers as Territorial Commander of the three Abruzzo provinces.

 On that occasion Pianell expressed to Francis II the need to grant free institutions that would satisfy the honest wishes of his people.
-On September 28, 1859 he left for Sulmona where he arrived the next day.
+On 28 September 1859 he left for Sulmona where he arrived the next day.

 The work of defense and reorganization in Abruzzo proved to be very demanding.
 The threat of invasion from the north, however, seemed averted as early as November, when the Piedmontese realized that raising a question in Europe about an attack on papal territory would have been politically foolish.
 Pianell, however, continued his work, reorganizing government and municipal offices, reforming justice and police personnel, plotting and commissioning public works for which he had both local personnel and soldiers work; and when he was recalled to Naples in July 1860, the people of Chieti and Ortona elected him an honorary citizen.

 Filangieri's resignation

 General Carlo Filangieri, in early 1860, resigned as Prime Minister and Minister of War.
 Pianell, who admired his former commander, also shared his political views.
 Both hoped for an alliance of the Kingdom of the Two Sicilies with Piedmont and the proclamation of the Constitution.
 Filangieri resigned over disagreements with Francis II, and Pianell welcomed the news as "the gravest misfortune for the country, for the army and for me."

-On February 15, 1860 Pianell complained of slander he had suffered; he was convinced, however, that something had to change.
+On 15 February 1860 Pianell complained of slander he had suffered; he was convinced, however, that something had to change.
 In March he wrote to his wife, "One cannot remain eternally stationary.
 The world walks, and one must walk with it.
 A legitimate outlet must be given to the vital forces of society, under pain that they do not react covertly and, in the end, overflow."
-On April 19 of that same 1860, General Pianell was promoted to Field Marshal.
+On 18 April 1860, General Pianell was promoted to Field Marshal.